Rudi Dutschke: Memorials

 There is a memorial stone (Gedenktafel) laid in pavement in front of Kurfürstendamm 141, Berlin, marking the spot where Dutschke was shot in 1969.
 It reads (translated from the German): "Attack on Rudi Dutschke, April 11, 1968.
 As a late complication of the wound he received, Dutschke died in 1979.
 The student movement lost one of their most outstanding personalities".

 In Berlin-Kreuzberg there is a Rudi-Dutschke-Straße.
 As a continuation of Oranienstrasse, the street leads from Lindenstrasse/Axel-Springer-Strasse to Friedrichstrasse, where it merges into Kochstrasse.
 Rudi-Dutschke-Strasse was created after years of political and legal disputes by renaming the eastern section of Kochstrasse.
 The renaming, which was suggested by the national daily newspaper Die Tageszeitung (taz), was completed on 30 April 2008 with the unveiling of a street sign on the corner of Rudi-Dutschke-/Axel-Springer-Straße in front of the Axel Springer high-rise.
 Acknowledging the controversy, Die Tageszeitung published the objections of the former CDU parliamentarian Gerd Langguth, author of Mythos ’68 – Die Gewaltphilosophie von Rudi Dutschke (The Myth of '68: The Violent Philosophy of Rudi Dutschke) (2001).
 "Only those who can prove that Dutschke was an irreproachable democrat", Langguth argued, "should advocate renaming a traditional Berlin street after a historically highly controversial figure".

+In 2008, the square in front of the former railway station at Schönefeld, the Ortsteil where Dutschke’s was born, was renamed Rudi-Dutschke-Platz.